Best Coffee for French Press: Top Picks and Brewing Tips

 Common mistakes to avoid with French press coffee

-• Using the wrong grind size: If your grind is too fine, you’ll end up with a bitter, overly extracted cup filled with sediment.
+If your grind is too fine, you’ll end up with a bitter, overly extracted cup filled with sediment.
 If it’s too coarse, your coffee will be weak and under-extracted.
+Aim for a consistency similar to breadcrumbs or coarse sea salt.

-• Brewing for too long: Leaving the coffee to steep for more than 4-5 minutes can result in a bitter brew.
+Leaving the coffee to steep for more than 4-5 minutes can result in a bitter brew.
+Set a timer to ensure consistent results.

-• Using old, stale coffee: Fresh coffee makes a big difference, so avoid using beans that have been sitting in your pantry for too long.
+Fresh coffee makes a big difference, so avoid using beans that have been sitting in your pantry for too long.
+Ideally, use beans within 2-4 weeks of their roast date.

-• Not stirring the grounds: Stirring the coffee after adding water ensures that all the grounds are fully saturated, leading to a more even extraction.
+Stirring the coffee after adding water ensures that all the grounds are fully saturated, leading to a more even extraction.
+A quick, gentle stir makes a noticeable difference.

-• Using the wrong water temperature: If your water is too hot, it can scorch the grounds and lead to bitterness.
+If your water is too hot, it can scorch the grounds and lead to bitterness.
 If it’s too cool, the flavors won’t fully extract, leaving your coffee tasting flat.
+Aim for 195-205°F, or about 30 seconds off the boil.

 Conclusion